Northeast Ohio VA Healthcare System New Philidelphia CBOC

 Northeast Ohio VA Healthcare System New Philidelphia CBOC - New Philadelphia, OH

-Northeast Ohio Va Healthcare System New Philidelphia Cboc is a mental health and substance abuse rehab center located at 1260 Monroe Avenue, Suite 1-a in the 44663 zip code in New Philadelphia, OH.
+Northeast Ohio Va Healthcare System New Philidelphia Cboc is an addiction and mental health treatment facility located at 1260 Monroe Avenue, Suite 1-a in the 44663 zip code in New Philadelphia, OH.
 It is operated by the U. S. Department of Veterans Affairs.
-Northeast Ohio Va Healthcare System New Philidelphia Cboc provides buprenorphine for pain management, relapse prevention from naltrexone and buprenorphine maintenance.
-Some of the treatment approaches used by Northeast Ohio Va Healthcare System New Philidelphia Cboc include motivational interviewing, cognitive behavioral therapy and rational emotive behavioral therapy.
-Northeast Ohio Va Healthcare System New Philidelphia Cboc provides intensive outpatient treatment services, outpatient methadone/buprenorphine or naltrexone treatment and outpatient services.
-It also provides inpatient treatment for drug/alcohol addiction and mental health diagnosis and residential treatment for substance abuse.
+Northeast Ohio Va Healthcare System New Philidelphia Cboc provides administers naltrexone, relapse prevention from naltrexone and buprenorphine maintenance.
+Some of the treatment approaches used by Northeast Ohio Va Healthcare System New Philidelphia Cboc include counseling for trauma victims, anger management and rational emotive behavioral therapy.
+Northeast Ohio Va Healthcare System New Philidelphia Cboc provides regular outpatient treatment, outpatient methadone/buprenorphine or naltrexone treatment and outpatient services.
+It also provides residential substance abuse treatment and inpatient treatment for co-occurring mental health and substance use disorders.
 Other addiction treatment offered includes general addiction disorder treatment.

 Address: 1260 Monroe Avenue, Suite 1-A, New Philadelphia, OH 44663